 Cold Steel Lucky One

 The Lucky is an interesting knife because it’s not what you picture from Cold Steel.
 It’s a more muted and modern gentleman’s folder.
-The One has a single S35VN blade while the Two has a plan and serrated blade.
+The Lucky has two S35VN plain and serrated blades.
 This is a slipjoint with carbon fiber handle scales.